Main Content

 Metric functions expect data with a specific layout.
 For example for sequence-to-vector regression networks, the metric function typically expects target vectors to be represented as a 1-by-R vector, where R is the number of responses.

 Most datastores and functions output data in the layout that the metric function expects.
-If your target data is in a different layout to what the metric function expects, then indicate that your targets have a different layout by using the TargetDataFormats argument, specifying the data as a minibatchqueue object and specifying the TargetDataFormats property, or by specifying the target data as a formatted dlarray object.
+If your target data is in a different layout than the metric function expects, then indicate that your targets have a different layout by using the TargetDataFormats argument, specifying the data as a minibatchqueue object and specifying the TargetDataFormats property, or by specifying the target data as a formatted dlarray object.
 It is usually easiest to specify data formats than to preprocess the target data.
-If you specify both TargetDataFormats argument and the TargetDataFormats minibatchqueue property, then they must match.
+If you specify both the TargetDataFormats argument and the TargetDataFormats minibatchqueue property, then they must match.

 For more information, see Deep Learning Data Formats.